mrtheyann/slack-cp-decorator/README.md

 # Slack copypaste decorator

-Simple Python3 script to prettify messages copied from Slack by removing some side effects appeared during copying.
+Simple Python3 script to prettify messages copied from Slack by removing some side effects that could appeared during copying.

 ### How to use